The Student Technology Mentors

 - Faculty is responsible for assigning work to the STM for the time the student is scheduled to work with faculty.

-- If a faculty member is unable to meet with the student as scheduled, faculty should make other arrangements to ensure the productive use of STM time.
+- If a faculty member is unable to meet with the STM as scheduled, please notify the STM program in advance to reschedule the request.

 - STMs are not permitted to supervise a class for a teacher; the teacher must be present in the room with the students during class and/or lab periods.